CSV Import FAQ

 Why is my import job processing so slowly?

-You can save your import to be run at a later time.
+You can save your import to run later.
 See Step Five Save Mapping & Start Import.

 If you import project or employee entry data, you can also enable the Asynchronous Project Plan Recalculation preference at Setup > Company > General Preferences.
 For more information, see Asynchronous Project Plan Recalculation.